CodersSquad-Classes/final-challenge-team-gofast/PACMAN.md

 ## System Requirements

-This project uses go modules, so Ebiten will be installed automatically as you build the project.
-For Ebiten to work, you'll need to have installed:
+This project uses C, you'll need to have installed:

 * [C](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170) version C.17 or above
 * C compiler (Only if you are using MacOS or Linux)